kawansoft/AceQL.Client/README.md

 | 404 (NOT_FOUND)              | BLOB directory does not exist on server. <br /> BLOB file not found on server. |
 | 500  (INTERNAL_SERVER_ERROR) | The AceQL Server is on failure and raised  an unexpected Java Exception. |

-## AceQLConnection : Connection Creation &Close
+## AceQLConnection: Connection Creation &Close

 Connection to a remote database is done with `AceQLConnection` class: